Pandademic/DataViewer/README.md

 Adding generated data into the results page of the app.
 ## NOTES
 ___
-It is untested on MacOS.
+- It is untested on MacOS.
 It's possible that it works as of the removal of Klink.
 99% it does.
-We have migrated to Tkinter.
+- We have migrated to Tkinter.
+-  It seems to work on ChromeOS
 ## Credits
 ___
 - @pandademic
 - @SmurfyDurfy
 - @rohangrge (Rohan George)
 - @XCyberWarpX

+## LICENCE
+____
+GNU 3.0